-You can now easily connect to the wi-fi of your neighbourhoods' cafeterias or watch the latest episode of your chosen Netflix series while being on a train dozens of meters underground.
+You can now easily connect to the wi-fi of your neighborhood's cafeterias or watch the latest episode of your chosen Netflix series while being on a train dozens of meters underground.

 It wasn’t this easy years ago, and there will be technologies that will make life, even more, easier in a few years.

-One of these technologies is to containerizing application and use then only when needed.
+One of these technologies is to containerize applications and use them only when needed.

-Right now if you want to play a videogame you need to install it on a hard disk then connect a flash memory to it to play.
+Right now if you want to play a video game you need to install it on a hard disk and then connect a flash memory to it to play.

 That is the power of using containers to work and deploy applications.

-What you are reading is a 3-parts series about containerization of PHP application:
+What you are reading is a 3-part series about the containerization of PHP applications:

 A quick trick for you!

-keep pressed CMD (or WIN for windows) and left-click to the links below to have all the parts of this series available on your browser.
+keep pressing CMD (or WIN for windows) and left-click on the links below to have all the parts of this series available on your browser.

 - Containerize your PHP application (Docker 101)